jara001/f1tenth-rules/rules.md

     9. _Other sensors_:
         Other sensors (IMUs, encoders, custom electronic speed controllers) are not restricted.
 Indoor GPS sensors (e.g. Marvelmind) are not allowed.
 In addition, in the spirit of the competition, components with significant internal computation power are prohibited.

-3. **Open Class** allows cars that do not fit into Restricted Class.
-These cars may compete, but they are not eligible for prizes and their ranking is kept separate.
-In addition, the following constraints are applied:

-    1. Car dimensions should be within 10% difference to the dimensions of the car required in the Restricted Class.
-This is to make sure that the car can fit comfortably in the racing track and that it can compete with other cars in the Head-to-Head race.
-    2. Only electric drive motors are allowed.

 ## 2.2 Track & racing environment

-The competition will take place in the [Pennsylvania Convetion Center](https://www.paconvention.com/).
+The competition will take place in the [Ramada Plaza Jeju](https://korea-race.f1tenth.org/www.ramadajeju.co.kr/).
 The characteristics of the environment where the track will be built are:

 1. The surface is flat and reflective.
 Therefore, LiDAR beams may reflect from the ground and measure the surrounding area rather than the ground.
 Similarly, depth cameras have problems with proper ground detection.
 2. The room is surrounded by windows and “glass walls”.
 The windows will be covered by non-transparent material up to 50 cm from the ground to improve the perception.
 The room is bright, and the Sun can shine into it.